apache/cordova-plugin-camera/doc/index.md

 - Set `quality` below 50 to avoid memory errors on some devices.

 - When using `destinationType.FILE_URI`, photos are saved in the application's temporary directory.
-You may delete the contents of this directory using the `navigator.fileMgr` APIs if storage space is a concern.
+The contents of the application's temporary directory is deleted when the application ends.

 ### Tizen Quirks